Colonization to modern days discover Mauritius history throughout the years

 Mauritians celebrate and respect each other’s beliefs and traditions.
 They have adopted each other’s culture to build a stronger Mauritian community.
 Deepavali is not only a Hindu festival nowadays.

 It is the celebration of light and sharing, on Eid-Ul-Fitr which is the Muslim New Year, every Mauritian cook the famous Biryani to partake in the festivity.
 The real Mauritian culture’s foundation is, nevertheless, the history of Mauritius and Mauritians.
-Le Morne Mountain has been listed as one of UNESCO World Heritage Center.
+Le Morne Mountain has been listed as one of the UNESCO World Heritage Center.
 It site ends with the slave route monument as many maroon slaves had preferred jumping from the mountain than having to face the punishments of their masters.

 There is another monument commemorating the Abolition of Slavery in Mahebourg too.
 Chronologically, the Aapravasi Ghat in Port Louis has been transformed into a museum to commemorate the arrival of the Indentured Labourers in Mauritius.
 In the same light, the Aventure du Sucre in Pamplemousses exhibits former sugar factory features and sugarcane cultivation.